jaysait/refresher-git/README.md

-# learning-git
+# refresher-git

-This repo was used to learn git from some ...
+This repo was used to refresh git, always used git in Eclipse and didn't do many pull requests because was only developer..